ComPWA/pycompwa/doc/source/python-ui.rst

 Read and Write Data Samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For python users it is recommended to first load the data into a common format via numpy or pandas and then construct :class:`.Event` s and :class:`.Particle` s.
+For Python users, it is recommended to first load the data into a common format via numpy or pandas and then construct :class:`.Event`s.

 .. autoclass:: pycompwa.ui.Event
    :members:
    :undoc-members:
    :noindex:

-.. autoclass:: pycompwa.ui.Particle
+.. autoclass:: pycompwa.ui.FourMomentum
    :members:
    :undoc-members:
    :noindex: